RROS-Lab/DeepSynthDefectDetector/Deep Learning/README.md

 ## How to use

-The deep learning part is based on the mmdetection framework, we recommend read the mmdetection documentation for further detail: https://mmdetection.readthedocs.io/en/latest/2_new_data_model.html
+The deep learning part is based on the mmdetection framework, we recommend read the mmdetection documentation for further detail: https://mmdetection.readthedocs.io/en/latest/2_new_data_model.html and https://mmdetection.readthedocs.io/en/latest/2_new_data_model.html.

 ### Configs